-- Pesticides degrade over time.
-Do not store large quantities of pesticides for long periods. - Utilize computer software systems to record inventory and use.
+Pesticides degrade over time.
+Do not store large quantities of pesticides for long periods.
+Utilize computer software systems to record inventory and use.

-- Avoid purchasing large quantities of pesticides that require storage for greater than six months. - Adopt the "first in-first out" principle, using the oldest products first to ensure that the product shelf life does not expire. - Many states offer "amnesty" days in order to eliminate potential public health and environmental hazards from cancelled, suspended, and unusable pesticides that are being stored. - Ensure labels are on every package and container. - Consult inventory when planning and before making purchases. - Ensure that labels remain properly affixed to their containers.
+- Avoid purchasing large quantities of pesticides that require storage for greater than six months. - Mark containers with the date of purchase - Adopt the "first in-first out" principle, using the oldest products first. - Ensure labels are on every package and container. - Consult inventory when planning and before making purchases. - Conduct routine inspections of the storage area for containers that may be damaged. - Kentucky has a program to dispose of unwanted pesticides Contact your KY Department of Agriculture (KDA) field representative.